slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'Stupidity is overlooking or dismissing crucial information.' -- Adam Robinson*

 Stupidity is the cost of intelligence operating in a complex environment and it’s almost inevitable.
 Most people don’t actually think, they just take their first thought and go.
+There are no smart people or stupid people, just people being smart or being stupid.
+Being smart means thinking things through trying to find the real answer, not the first answer.
+Being stupid means avoiding thinking by jumping to conclusions.
+Jumping to a conclusion is like quitting a game: you lose by default.
+That’s why saying «I don’t know» is usually smart, because it’s refusing to jump to a conclusion.
+So when someone says «They are so stupid!», it means they’ve stopped thinking.

 > *'When a wise man points at the moon, the imbecile examines the finger.' -- Confucius*